← Back to Blog

 Manufacturer Lock-In: The Hidden Robot Accountability Problem

 Today's robot ownership model resembles software licensing more than property ownership.
-Manufacturers maintain absolute control through locked ecosystems—and that control extends to identity itself.
+Manufacturers maintain absolute control through locked ecosystems—and that control obscures which AI is actually operating your hardware.

 Boston Dynamics' Spot terms grant the company a "non-exclusive, irrevocable, worldwide, royalty-free license" for all customer feedback and allow indefinite retention of "Robot Technical Data" including terrain, image, and geometric information.
 Their licensing structure includes explicit remote enforcement capability.